There's No Trick to Good Oral Health

 Tooth Decay is Contagious

-Tooth decay can spread from parents and caregivers to babies.
-Although babies are not born with decay-causing bacteria in their mouths, many unsuspecting parents and caregivers pass these bacteria to their children by saliva transmission.
-The higher the levels of decay-causing bacteria in the parent's or caregiver's mouth, the more likely the child will become infected.
+Tooth decay can spread from you to your baby.
+Babies are not born with decay-causing bacteria in their mouths.
+However, you can pass bacteria to them through your saliva.
+The higher the level of decay-causing bacteria in your mouth, the more likely it is that your child will become infected.
 Bacteria can spread easily through behaviors such as:

 - Sharing cups, utensils, water bottles and toothbrushes